Back to blog

 3. Include copies of your work.

-Copyright protects lasts for the artist’s lifetime, including 70 additional years afterward.
+Copyright protection lasts for the artist’s lifetime plus 70 years after their death.

 Even if your client is the one filling out the licensing form, they will expect you to understand your rights – so get on top of it!